EttusResearch/uhd/host/docs/general.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When receiving, the device produces samples at a constant rate.
 Overflows occurs when the host does not consume data fast enough.
-When UHD software detects the overflow, it prints an "O" to stdout, and pushes an inline message packet into the receive stream.
+When UHD software detects the overflow, it prints an "O" or "D" to stdout, and pushes an inline message packet into the receive stream.

 **Network-based devices**: